kdubovikov/blog/_posts/2021-07-25-blazing-encoders.md

 In that way, we interpolate between $$\mu_{global}$$ and $$\mu_{local}$$.
 But how should we calculate this interpolation coefficient?
 It clearly should be dependent on the number of observations for each product.

-Let's calculate the amount of smoothing that will shift target encodings of each category towards the global mean value over all rows.
-The less data each category has, the more it will tend towards the global mean:
+Let's calculate the amount of smoothing that will shift target encodincs of each category towards the global mean value over all rows.
+The less data each category has, the more it will tend towards global mean:

 $$
 1 - \frac{1}{1 + exp(\frac{1 - n_{id}}{s})}